milosbarlov/yii2-dev-test/README.md

 <p>We would like to see your coding quality and ask you to complete following task.
 It should not take you more than an hour or two.</p>
 <p>Please fork this repo and implement simple app of clients and contracts evidence.</p>
 <p>Client is an entity with name, surname, email attributes representing a person.
 Contract is an entity with number, buyer client, seller client, date, financial amount and description attributes.
 Contract can represent a "contract between seller and buyer about service provided for certain amount."
 Contract always has buyer and seller.</p>
+<p>Please enable Issues feature in your fork so we can create new Issues.</p>

 ## Expected
 - proper DB design